 - Do not feed your infant right before the exam.

-- If recommended by the doctor, give your infant a pacifier during the exam.
-This may help to soothe her.
+- If recommended by the doctor, a pacifier during the exam may help soothe your infant.

 - The doctor will put eye drops in your infant’s eyes.
-These will dilate the pupils (the dark area in the center of the eye).
+These will make the pupils open wide.
 The drops will take about 30-60 minutes to work.